jchultarsky101/uamcli/README.md

 {"id":"65a7d8646e7591cfd372ee51","version":"1"}
 ````

-The output of the commands is usuqlly JSON.
+The output of the commands is usually JSON.
 The UAMCLI is designed to be used together with other tools and perhaps your own custom scripts.
 The output from UAMCLI is meant to be
 used as the input to another program.